-B. Your right to get information in a way that meets your needs
+B. Your right to get services and information in a way that meets your needs

-Each year you are in our plan, we must tell you about the plan's benefits and your rights in a way that you can understand.
+We must ensure that all services are provided to you in a culturally competent and accessible manner.
+Each year you are in our plan, we must also tell you about the plan's benefits and your rights in a way that you can understand.

-- To get information in a way that you can understand, call Member Services.
-Our plan has people who can answer questions in different languages. - Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
+• To get information in a way that you can understand, call Member Services.
+Our plan has free interpreter services available to answer questions in different languages.

+Our plan can also give you materials in languages other than English and in formats such as large print, braille, or audio.
 Buckeye Health Plan - MyCare Ohio (Medicare-Medicaid Plan) wants to make sure you understand your health plan information.
 We can send future materials to you in Spanish or in alternate formats if you ask for it this way.
 This is called a "standing request."
 We will document your choice.

-Please call us if: - You want to get your materials in Spanish or in an alternate format. or
+Please call us if: